Sterling edges up despite cooling UK economic data

 The currency has strengthened since mid-December in part due to the Omicron variant of COVID-19 proving less disruptive to the economy than originally feared, analysts have said, with the government only lightly tightening restrictions so far.

-Sterling was on track for a 0.2% gain versus the dollar for the week and 0.8% up against the euro.
+Sterling was heading for a 0.4% gain versus the dollar for the week and 0.6% up against the euro.

 Economic survey data this week showed Omicron has had an impact.
 Survey data for Britain's construction sector on Friday showed growth cooled in December, falling to a three-month low.